marginbridge/VIX-Kalbe-Nutritionals/README.md

 <img src="./images/wss.png">
 </p>

-From above we see that the optimum value of K for this generated data is 3 because for K value of 3 and above the fluctuations in wcss is not happening much. <br>
+From above we see that the optimum value of K for this generated data is 3, because for K = 3 and above the fluctuations in wcss is not happening much. <br>

 Now here's comes the Silhouette.
 Let's use it to check out the best K value for our clustering algorithm: